000alen/without-mask-society/landing/landing.md

   WE FORM A CONSCIOUS AND RESPONSIBLE SOCIETY OF OUR ACTIONS, THEREFORE, WHEN PURCHASING AN NFT WMS WE WILL BE HELPING TO RECOVER DISUSED MASKS TO CONVERT THEM INTO ENERGY.
 team_title: TEAM
-team_text: >-
+team_text: >
   WE GO TO BED DREAMING OF A WORLD FULL OF GOLDEN STARS.

   WE LOOK FOR THEM NO MATTER HOW FAR WE HAVE TO TRAVEL TO FIND THEM.

-  …WE ARE ALSO A GROUP OF 5 FRIENDS WHO LIKE NEW CHALLENGES.
-THAT WE ARE LOOKING FOR NEW HORIZONS THAT MAKE US VIBRATE AT NIGHT AND DREAM BY DAY...
+  …WE ARE ALSO A GROUP OF FRIENDS WHO LIKE NEW CHALLENGES, WHO ARE LOOKING FOR NEW HORIZONS THAT MAKE US VIBRATE AT NIGHT AND DREAM BY DAY…
 team:
   - member_name: Santiago A.
     member_description: Art Director